graham768/3D-Printed-Mirror-Customizer/README.md

 # Words to Path

-- Run `npm start` and then `curl -d "font=EMSOsmotron&text=Hello&hex=37" -X POST http://localhost:3000` to get a list of points that say Hello
+- Run `npm start` and then `curl -d "font=EMSOsmotron&text=Hello&hex=37" -X POST http://localhost:8000` to get a list of points that say Hello
 - These points can be fed into the mirror-array project as they are printed here (array of 2 element arrays)
+- Go to `http://localhost:8000` for interfacing

 # Process
 ## Fonts

 - The first step is getting a single line svg font - http://cutlings.wasbo.net/single-line-fonts-options/
 - Font file formats require closed paths to make outlines so even if  they say they're single line, they actually double back very thinly
 - I downloaded the Geometric svg font from above

 ## Getting the shape manually